-Planning your next trip to Paris for a few days or a couple of weeks?
+Are you planning your next trip to Paris?
 What is the key ingredient for a successful trip?
 The weather?
 Yes, but more importantly?
 The accommodation of course!
 The place where you sleep and relax in the evenings is absolutely crucial.

 What type of accommodation should I choose?